petri-labs/mokita/x/superfluid/README.md

 - Rewards are distributed per epoch, which is currently a day.
   `abci.go` checks whether or not the current block is at the beginning of the epoch using `BeginBlock`.
-- Superfluid staking will continue to expand to other Mokisis pools based on governance proposals and vote turnouts.
+- Superfluid staking will continue to expand to other Mokita pools based on governance proposals and vote turnouts.

 ### Example